section-engineering-education/engineering-education/articles/most-useful-node.js-packages/index.md

 ## Most Useful Node.js Packages That you need to Know
-Open-source frameworks that forms the ecosystem of JavaScript back the power of Node.js.
+The power of Node.js is backed by open-source frameworks that form the ecosystem of JavaScript.
 As a Node.js developer, it is practically impossible to constantly avoid their advantage.
-With the help of Node.js packages, as a developer, you will conclusively save a lot of time and develop applications that are light, scalable, high speed with tremendous productivity.
+With the help of Node.js packages, as a developer, you will conclusively save a lot of time and develop applications that are light, scalable and high speed with tremendous productivity.
-Let's have a look at the packages that will assist you to extend your inclination to Node.js application development.
+Let's have a look at the packages that will assist you to extend your inclination to Node.js development skills.
 ### 1. Express
 Express.js is the fastest, unopinionated, and simplest web framework for Node.js.
-It is very flexible designed for building simple page, multipage and hybrid applications that provide a robust set of features for web and mobile applications.
+It is very flexibly designed for building simple page, multipage and hybrid applications that provide a robust set of features for web and mobile applications.
 The framework is minimal.
 It is the leading Node.js framework designed for building web applications and
 APIs with robust tooling for HTTP servers.
-Node.js frameworks such as [`SAILS`](https://www.npmjs.com/package/sails), [`NESTJS`](https://nestjs.com/) are built on Express.
+Node.js frameworks such as [`Sails`](https://www.npmjs.com/package/sails) and [`NestJS`](https://nestjs.com/) are built on Express.
 Express is available on the NPM registry.

 **Features of Express**
 -   Robust routing.
 -   Focus on high-quality performance.
 -   Superhigh test coverage.
--   HTTP helpers (such as redirection, caching).
+-   HTTP helpers (such as redirection and caching).
 -   Content negation.
 -   Executable for generating applications quickly.
 ### 2. AsyncJS
 Asynchronous is heavily used in Node.js to ensure non-­blocking operations flow.
 Asynchronous I/O permits other processing to continue even before the first transmission has finished.
 It uses a queue to keep track of tasks, allowing you to append additional tasks, attaching extra callbacks, and handling error with callbacks, making it a more versatile and robust solution for complex dependency management.
-AsyncJS provides several functions that include usual functional such are '`map`', '`filter`', '`reduce`',' `filter`', '`each`' as well as some common patterns for asynchronous control flow('`parallel`' , '`series`' , '`waterfall`').
+AsyncJS provides several functions that include usual functions such as '`map`', '`filter`', '`reduce`',' `filter`' and '`each`' as well as some common patterns for asynchronous flow control functions such as ('`parallel`' , '`series`' and '`waterfall`').

 **Advantages of using AsyncJS in your Node.js app include**
 -   It supports inline functions and text strings.